My Word of the Day today is AMNIC. Read the definition at 👉 https://www.pocket-ireland.com/words

-Share your words to describe this picture in the comments!
+Share YOUR words to describe this picture in the comments!

 #WordOfTheDay #PocketIreland #Photography #vocabulary #IrishNature

-📕 Word of the Day: wiseacre
+📕 Word of the Day: expedite

 📝 Examples: